gbiggs/rtshell/README.txt

 file.

 rtstart and rtstop are command-line tools for starting and stopping entire RT Systems.
-They use an RTSProfile file to determine what components to start or stop, the order to start or stop them in, and any preconditions for starting and stopping the components (for example, starting one component after another has completed activation).
+They use an RTSProfile file to determine what components to activate or deactivate, the order to activate or deactivate them in, and any preconditions for activation or deactivation of the components (for example, activating one component after another has completed activation).

 This software is developed at the National Institute of Advanced Industrial Science and Technology.
 Approval number H22PRO-1088.
 The development was